-Iris Morales is an educator and life-long community
+Iris Morales is an educator and longtime community

-thirty years, Ms. Morales has built organizations dedicated to grassroots organizing, community empowerment, and media.
-As the founder and executive editor of Red Sugarcane Press, Inc.,
+Throughout her career, Ms. Morales has built organizations dedicated to grassroots organizing, community empowerment, and media.
+Currently, as the founder and executive editor of Red

 Ms. Morales was a member of the Young Lords for five years serving as the organization's Deputy Minister of Education and co-founder of its Women’s Caucus and Women’s Union.
 Her interviews and writings about the Young Lords have appeared in numerous magazines and books such as Palante: Voices and Photographs of the Young Lords, 1969-1971 and The Norton Anthology of Latino Literature, among others.
 She is also the producer, writer and co-director of the award-winning film, ¡Palante, Siempre Palante!
-The Young Lords, which premiered on public television and has screened across the United States and the Caribbean.
+The Young Lords, which premiered on public television and continues to screen to audiences across the United States and the Caribbean.

 Ms. Morales travels nationally as a public speaker at colleges, universities, and community venues.
 She is an attorney, a graduate of New York University School of Law, and earned an MFA in Integrated Media Arts from Hunter College in New York.